nicholasadamou/youbuildit.dev/README.md

 ### Subscription Tiers

-The platform offers three subscription tiers with different access levels:
+The platform offers two subscription tiers with different access levels:

 - **FREE Tier**: Access to 14+ basic challenges covering fundamental concepts
 - **PRO Tier**: Access to all FREE challenges plus 17+ advanced challenges and premium features
-- **TEAM Tier**: Everything in PRO plus team management and collaboration features

 All challenges are visible to users, but premium challenges show a subscription prompt for non-subscribers.
 This allows users to browse all content while maintaining a clear upgrade path.